Alex-Costea/Wiles/docs/tutorial.md

 This allows the creation of complex structures like trees where each node contains references to other nodes of the same type.

+### Data subtyping rules

+In order for a data type to be a subtype of another data type:
+- The subtype can add new members, but can't remove them
+- Existing values can get a default definition
+- Existing default definitions can be overridden, but not removed

 ---